Guarding Your Light: Navigating Insecurity in Relationships

 You might notice:

-Passive-aggressive comments or criticism disguised as care or concern
+Passive-aggressive comments or criticism disguised as humour, care or concern

-Shaming, embarrasing, or belittling you publicly or privately
+Shaming, embarrassing, or belittling you publicly or privately

 Jealousy or emotional heaviness around your happiness